nandansn/js-test-projects/README.md

 ### key events

-- keypress -key is presses, keydown - when key is down, keyup - when key is released.
+- keypress - key is pressed, keydown - when key is down, keyup - when key is released.
 - use console.dir(element) => displays the element object

 ### Event Object